turingaicloud/quickstart/README.md

 + Environment

-  In this section, you can specify your conda configurations for virtual environment used in the cluster, including environment name, dependencies, source channels and so on.
+  In this section, you can specify your software requirements, including the environment name, dependencies, source channels and so on.
+The tcloud CLI will help build your environment with *miniconda*.

   ~~~yaml
   environment: